apache/whimsy/README.md

 The agenda tool brings this data together and makes it easier to both navigate and update that file.

+> I cannot stress enough how important this tool is.
+I was doing things the
+> "old" way until recently.
+I was unaware of how far this tool had advanced.
+I
+> now spend around 50% less time on board meeting prep than I used to before
+> switching to this tool.
+I imagine secretary gets even more benefit than
+> that.
+Multiply this across all directors and you have a tool of immense
+> value.

+- Ross Gardler, ASF President

 Preparation
 ---